 Index .dat Files – these files are related to Temporary Internet Files and, like them, record the websites you have visited.

-Windows Log Files – much as the name suggests, these files are ‘logs’ of what has happened on your computer.
-If something was to go wrong, you’d need them to see what had happened.
-If nothing goes wrong, you’ll won’t need to use them, but if something does, you’ll be glad to have them.
+Windows Log Files – much as the name suggests, these files are logs of what has happened on your computer.
+If something were to go wrong, you’d need them to see what had happened.
+If nothing goes wrong, you won’t need to use them.

 Memory Dumps – much like log files, these are records your computer creates when it detects an error.
 Again, you’ll need them if you are going to attempt to debug your computer or have else somebody do it for you.